isabellaPhung/UCSC-CSE123-S25/doc/common/tests/test_UV.md

-Expectation: After 100 kWh/m² total UV exposure across multiple test methods, the device should maintain at least 85% of original display brightness, show color change (ΔE) less than 3.0, retain full touch sensitivity with response times within 10% of baseline, and exhibit no visible surface degradation or functional failures.
+Expectation: After 100 kWh/m² total UV exposure across multiple test methods, the device should maintain at least 85% of original display brightness, show color change ($\Delta$E) less than 3.0, retain full touch sensitivity with response times within 10% of baseline, and exhibit no visible surface degradation or functional failures.
 Housing materials should show minimal discoloration and maintain structural integrity per IEC 60068-2-5 requirements.